Elektrobit/crinit/README.md

 - **RESPAWN_RETRIES** -- Number of times a respawned task may fail *in a row* before it is not started again.
 The special value `-1` is interpreted as "unlimited".
 Default: -1 **CGROUP_NAME** -- Name of a cgroup only used by this task.
-  **CGROUP_PARAMS** -- Space-separated list of options that shall be set for the cgroup.
+  **CGROUP_PARAMS** -- Line-separated list of options that shall be set for the cgroup.
 Each parameter consists of the file name and the parameter value to set.
+Only one parameter pair per line.
   For example:
   ```memory.max=100M memory.min=5M```
   See cgroup v2 documentation for more details: https://docs.kernel.org/admin-guide/cgroup-v2.html